 Dry or scaly skin

-is a type of .
-In fact, it’s the most common type, affecting more than 16 million adults in the United States.
+Atopic dermatitis is the most common type of eczema, affecting over 16 million adults in the United States.

 Individual results may vary.

-While the exact cause of is unknown, we do know that people with have an overactive and a weakened that causes damage to the skin.
-That overactive produces a number of proteins in the body—one of which is (interleukin-13). is a protein that sends signals that lead to in the skin.
+While the exact cause of eczema is unknown, we do know that people with eczema have an overactive immune response and a weakened skin barrier that causes damage to the skin.
+That overactive immune response produces a number of proteins in the body—one of which is IL-13 (interleukin-13).
+IL-13 is a protein that sends signals that lead to inflammation in the skin.

-Studies have shown that people with have more in their skin than people without .
-It’s also been shown that the more people have, the more severe their is.
+Studies have shown that people with eczema have more IL-13 in their skin than people without eczema.
+It’s also been shown that the more IL-13 people have, the more severe their eczema.

-When too much is present in the skin, it leads to continued and unbearable itch.
-When you scratch your skin, the weakens and becomes more damaged, allowing substances such as bacteria, allergens, and viruses to enter.
+When too much IL-13 is present in the skin, it leads to continued inflammation and unbearable itch.
+When you scratch your skin, the skin barrier weakens and becomes more damaged, allowing substances such as bacteria, allergens, and viruses to enter.

 For illustrative purposes.